Echoshard/UnityWaveformVideoMaker/README.md

 <img src="https://github.com/user-attachments/assets/397ab4ba-a09b-474b-ae14-db3efa3affc2" width="50%">

-3. Apply your audio and additional videos
+3. Plug in your audio and additional videos or image assets
 4. Press Play to watch it
 5. Exit playmode the **Start Recording** button to start recording the video